Chapter 07 – The rainbow train: high-speed, high-death

 Stretching her back, she inspected the source of the noise.
-A man clad head-to-toe in tight, dark leather, towering like a dragon, was there.
+A man clad head-to-toe in tight, dark leather, towering over her like a dragon, his fingers pushing buttons on the stove.
 Black barbarian hair decorated his pointy face like a lion’s mane.

 It took her a second until she realized who that person was.

-In front of her was her father, cooking breakfast at the stove.
-It took Ragna two more seconds until her eyes widened, and she ran towards him.
+In front of her was her father, cooking breakfast.
+Ragna looked at the scene of her father playing with the stove’s button until her eyes widened, and she ran towards him.

 “What are you doing?”
 She pushed him from the stove away.
 “Mom forbid you to ever cook again.
-It took months till Sven’s hair grew back to its original size.”
+It took months till Sven’s hair grew back to its original length.”

 Ragna hit her father’s head with a wooden spoon and put a pink apron on.
-He apologized and lowered his head.
+She snickered.
+The cloth soft fabric tickled her skin.

 “Scrambled eggs sounds good.”

-“No.” Ragna hit him with her spoon.
+“No.” Ragna puffed and hit him with her spoon.
 “This is quality father-daughter-bonding-time.
 Super old men are not allowed.”

-Sulking, the receptionist danced away to his reception desk, as he should.
-A receptionist belonged to the reception desk and a father to his daughter.
-Her father apologized that he shouldn’t depend on her.
-He should be the one to bring food to the table.
-That she had to cook for him made him a failure.
+Sulking, the receptionist danced away to his reception desk.
+As he should – a receptionist belonged to the reception desk and a father to his daughter.

 “Isn’t it natural for a daughter to become like her mother?”
 Her lips whispered into his ears.
 “Mom was an amazing woman.
 She was strong, beautiful, and intelligent.
 And married to an equally amazing, if slightly stupid husband.”